tfwio/session/readme.md

 **FEATURES**

+- Cookie session IDs will not collide if running servers on different ports.
+  SessionID Cookie.Name is based on AppID and the Port used.
+(I.E. "appname8080")
 - User salt and hash table generation
 - Validate User password
 - Client (browser) session create, destroy and validate